 Morpheus8® RF Microneedling

 Morpheus8 is our newest device that comes with various handpieces with up to 40 microneedles that can be used to stimulate collagen in various parts of the body.
 One of the main advantages of Morpheus8 RF Microneedeling is that it can be used on all skin types.
-This device is a popular treatment option for patients that have skin of color, as it avoids some of the risks associated with traditional laser therapy such as post inflammatory hyperpigmentation.
+This device is a popular treatment option for patients that have skin of color, as it reduces some of the risks associated with traditional laser therapy.
 Another advantage of Morpheus8 is the relatively low downtime and minimal wound care associated with this procedure.
 When it comes to scar revision, Morpheus8 is a fractional skin treatment that works to produce collagen in the dermis, in order to remodel the scar.
 This device allows Dr. Khorasani to have exact control over the depth of the needles, and choose the different depths of treatment.
 Collagen in the face and body are remodeled to help correct the appearance of scars.
 Morpheus8 can be used on any areas of the body that can benefit from better texture, tone and renewal.
 The most commonly treated areas include the face/neck, abdomen, back, buttocks, and legs.

 FAQ's About Scar Revision